tanvir-git/odoo-documentation/content/applications/finance/accounting/payments/follow_up.rst

 =================

 Overdue invoices you need to follow up on are available in :menuselection:`Accounting --> Customers --> Follow-up Reports`.
-By default, Odoo filters by :guilabel:`Customer Invoices` that are :guilabel:`In need of action`.
+By default, CoquiAPPs filters by :guilabel:`Customer Invoices` that are :guilabel:`In need of action`.

 When selecting an invoice, you see all of the customer's unpaid invoices (overdue or not), and their